Online companies and retail businesses with important online stores often fixate on improving their conversion rates.

 There are many strategies to improve conversion rates among your site visitors and target audience, including special ads, streamlining your landing page, etc.

-Exit intent popups are specialized popup advertisements, messages, or input forms that only appear when a lead or site visitor is assumed to be leaving a page.
+Exit intent popups are specialized popup advertisements, messages, or input forms only appearing when a lead or site visitor is assumed to be leaving a page.

 For example, if a customer visits your e-commerce shop and then moves to click away from your store, an exit-intent popup could appear right before they hit “X.”